Get us in your inbox

 Advertising

 June is a great month in Hong Kong.
-Sunshine is in abundance (when it's not pelting down with rain, that is), and the temperature is cool enough to keep us from melting into the ground – which makes it the perfect time to hit up beautiful rooftop bars and beachside restaurants, or challenge yourself to go on the best hiking trails in Hong Kong.
-Even if the weather is a bummer, there are still plenty of fun indoor activities to can keep you happily entertained.
+The temperature is just cool enough to keep us from melting into the ground – which makes it the perfect time to challenge yourself with the best hiking trails in Hong Kong – and even if the weather is a bummer, there are still plenty of fun indoor activities to keep you entertained while staying dry.
 Read on to see what the city has in store for us this month.

 • Things to do